 Component speakers include separate woofers, tweeters, and external crossovers.
 They are made to be completely in sync with each other.

 What consumers like and want from their component speakers is the “live” experience.
 These speakers boast a greater depth of sound that will make the listener feel as if the music is being played right in front of them.

 This type of sound is owing to the mechanical separation between the woofer and tweeter, which allows for both frequencies to be heard more clearly.

-See the best component speakers reviews for 2019.
+See the best component speakers reviews.

 Other Car Speakers Buyer’s Guide: